Top 10 Tips for Buyers

 If you are building, have the right contractors and tradesmen available, and have a realistic schedule of just how long the process takes.

-• An experienced Realtor will have a database of names of reliable modular home builders and general contractors
+- An experienced Realtor may be able to refer you to reputable modular home builders and general contractors

-• Building isn’t for everyone, but can be very satisfying if you have the right mindset
+- Building isn’t for everyone, but can be very satisfying if you have realistic expectations and the right temperament to manage the unexpected

 Tip #9:

-• There are significant tax incentives available including depreciation and other write-offs
+- Check with a professional tax advisor regarding incentives that may be available to you including depreciation and other write-offs

 Tip #10: